Feedback Capacity of the Continuous-Time ARMA(1,1) Gaussian Channel: Continuous-Time SK Coding

 \section{Continuous-Time SK Coding}

 In this section, we shall examine the continuous-time ACGN channel (\ref{ACGN-B-1}).
 Throughout this section, let $Z(t)=B(t)+\int_0^t\int_0^sh(s,u)dB(u)ds$.

 The celebrated channel coding theorem by Shannon \cite{shannon1948mathematical} states, roughly speaking, that for a discrete memoryless channel, the capacity can be written as a supremum of the mutual information between the channel input and output.
 This classical result has been extensively extended and generalized to various channel models.
 Not surprisingly, under some mild assumptions, similar results hold for the non-feedback and feedback capacity of our channel.
-We will present the coding theorem for the feedback capacity below, while that for the non-feedback capacity can be found in Section \ref{sec:proof-of-lower-bound}.
+We will present a coding theorem for the feedback capacity below, i.e., \cite[Theorem 1]{Ihara1992channelcodingthm}, while that for the non-feedback capacity can be found in Section \ref{sec:proof-of-lower-bound}.

-For the purpose of presenting a coding theorem for the feedback capacity, instead of transmitting a message index $W$, a random variable taking values from a finite alphabet, we will transmit a message process $\Theta = \{\Theta(t)\}$, a real-valued random process.
+For the purpose of presenting the coding theorem, instead of transmitting a message index $W$, a random variable taking values from a finite alphabet, we will transmit a message process $\Theta = \{\Theta(t)\}$, a real-valued random process.
 Then, compared to (\ref{sfde-1}), the associated stochastic functional differential equation will take the following form: